iLearner/x2go/README.md

 5)  Insert the created SD card on the Cubietruck SD card slot, turn on the Cubietruck, and Lubuntu will load.

-6)  Change directory and run the first part of the script ("update" file).
+6)  Change directory and run the first part of the script ("upgrade_trusty" file).
     Note: The initial installation of Lubuntu on Cubietruck has Python3

         cd /home/linaro/EDX
+        python3 execute upgrade_trusty

+7)  When finished Cubietruck will reboot, so change directory and run the second part of the script which is the "update" file.

+        cd /home/linaro/EDX
         python3 execute update

-7)  When finished Cubietruck will reboot, so change directory and run the second part of the script which consists of the EDX installation previous steps ("edxPRE"), the specific fixes for this platform ("fixes"), and the main EDX installation step ("edx").
+8)  When finished Cubietruck will reboot again, so change directory and run the third part of the script which consists of the EDX installation previous steps ("edxPRE"), the specific fixes for this platform ("fixes"), and the main EDX installation step ("edx").
 You can see the files: "edxPRE", "fixes", and "edx", for better understanding.